 A protein domain is a part of protein sequence and structure that can evolve, function, and exist independently of the rest of the protein chain.
 Each domain forms a compact three-dimensional structure and often can be independently stable and folded.

 The shortest domains such as zinc fingers are stabilized by metal ions or disulfide bridges.
-Domains often form functional units, such as the calcium-binding EF hand domain of calmodulin.
+Domains typically create functional units, such as the calcium-binding EF hand domain of calmodulin.
 Because they are independently stable, domains can be “swapped” by genetic engineering between one protein and another to make chimeric proteins.

 Certain protein domains have some function associated with them, like the Rossmann-type domain, also called coenzyme-binding domain, shown on the previous page.
 They “carry” this function with them when they get inserted into different proteins during evolution.